Skip to main content

 logger.info(f"Agent chose tool: {tool_name}")

-• enables post-mortem analysis and compliance auditing.
+• useful for post-mortem analysis and compliance auditing, but lacks span-level causality.

 Real-Time Monitoring